reoccurcat/reoccurcat/README.md

 ![Revolt](https://img.shields.io/badge/Revolt-%40reoccurcat%233891-red?logo=revoltdotchat&style=flat&labelColor=black)

 ### What do you program in?
-I program in C, C#, Python, JavaScript, Typescript, and most web languages.
+I program in C, C#, Python, Java, JavaScript, Typescript, and most web languages.
 Feel free to ask me about any of these.

 ![Metrics](./github-metrics.svg)